 On this page, I will give you some useful suggestions and directions to help you cross the Brazilian Amazon River by boat more easily and comfortably.

-My trip in the Amazon River by boat was always upstream.
+My trip to the Amazon River was always upstream.
 I made the journey from Macapá to the tri-border of Brazil, Peru, and Colombia.
 Yet, I kept on going up the river to the city of Iquitos on the Peruvian side of the Amazon and later on until El Coca in Ecuador through Napo River.

 My boat trips, Amazon River – Brazil

-- Boat CORAMAR II ● Macapá (Santana) to Monte Alegre – small boat, slow, sleeping in hammock, free food.
-35 hour trip.
-Price R$120 reais
+- Boat CORAMAR II ● Macapá (Santana) to Monte Alegre – small boat, slow, sleeping in a hammock, free food.
+35-hour trip.
+Price R$120 reais;

-- Boat Luiz Afonso ● Santarém to Óbidos – medium boat, slow, sleeping in hammock, food R$10 a meal.
-7 hour trip.
-Price R$30 reais
+- Boat Luiz Afonso ● Santarém to Óbidos – medium boat, slow, sleeping in a hammock, food R$10 a meal.
+7-hour trip.
+Price R$30 reais;

-- Boat Cidade Oriximiná II ● Oriximiná to Manaus – big boat, sleeping in hammock, free food.
-36 hour trip.
-Price R$100 reais
+- Boat Cidade Oriximiná II ● Oriximiná to Manaus – big boat, sleeping in a hammock, free food.
+36-hour trip.
+Price R$100 reais;

-- Boat Manoel Monteiro ● Manaus to Benjamin Constant – medium boat, sleeping in hammock, free food.
+- Boat Manoel Monteiro ● Manaus to Benjamin Constant – medium boat, sleeping in a hammock, free food.
 156 hours trip.
-Price R$320 reais
+Price R$320 reais;

 - There are large, medium and small boats.